-There are some simple things you can do to enhance your learning, improve your skills and get the most out of your tertiary studies.
+There are some simple things you can do to enhance your learning, improve your skills and get the most out of your studies.

 Embrace the expectations